 This is a nine-week, full-time program held Monday through Friday at designated locations.

-The 18-credit hour Aviation Maintenance Technology Certificate provides broad academic knowledge of general aeronautics, airframe systems, and power plant systems.
+The 18-credit hour Aviation Maintenance Technology Certificate provides broad academic knowledge of general aeronautics, airframe systems and power plant systems.
 The curriculum consists of six courses that can be transferred into the AS/BS Aviation Maintenance or AS/BS Aeronautics degree programs.

-If you have NOT satisfied the 18 – 30 months of practical experience necessary to qualify for the A&P Certificate, then select industry partners are committed to hiring and will provide you with the necessary practical experience.
+If you have not satisfied the 18-30 months of practical experience necessary to qualify for the A&P Certificate, then select industry partners are committed to hiring and will provide you with the necessary practical experience.

 AMNT 240 General Aeronautics and Applications - 3 Credits (3,0)

 This course is an introduction to general aeronautics.
-It includes the study of physical mathematics, weight and balance, government regulations regarding aircraft maintenance, common and special tools and measuring devices, fluid lines, hardware, aircraft servicing, and documentation.
+It includes the study of physical mathematics, weight and balance, government regulations regarding aircraft maintenance, common and special tools and measuring devices, fluid lines, hardware, aircraft servicing and documentation.

 AMNT 260 Aircraft Electrical Systems Theory - 3 Credits (3,0)

 This course is an introduction to aircraft electrical systems.
-The study of the principles and concepts of basic DC and AC electrical theory, magnetism, batteries, generators, motors, voltage regulators, circuit protection, and electrical component installations are included in this course.
+The study of the principles and concepts of basic DC and AC electrical theory, magnetism, batteries, generators, motors, voltage regulators, circuit protection and electrical component installations are included in this course.

 AMNT 270 Airframe Structures and Applications - 3 Credits (3,0)